rdotnet/rdotnet/docs/dev_notes.md

 # Dev notes

+## Debugging on .NET Core with VScode

+On Linux

+OmniSharp : needed to open only the rdotnet folder (workspace with multiple folders seems to fail to work).
+Need to ctrl-shift-P omnisharp - open project/solution to get it to sort of have intellisense working.

+.NET test explorer extension: trial and error needed to use "**/*Tests.csproj" for "Test Project Path".
+Only after that did it detect unit tests.
+Launching the test debug mode was a bit fiddly and hit and miss.

 ## Trying on .NET core

 Was testing .NET5 so have on my linux box: `dotnet --version` returning 5.0.100-rc.1.20452.10